AvaAvarai/CVis/README.md

 # CVis: C Visualizer of Parallel Coordinates & Scatter Plot
-![Parallel Coordinates with Scatter Plot](pc_scatterplot.png) Image of Wheat Seeds in Parallel Coordinates with Scatter Plot.
+![Parallel Coordinates with Scatter Plot](pc_scatterplot.png) Image of Fisher Iris in Parallel Coordinates with Scatter Plot.

 ### About